FractalAsim/UnityShaderLib/README.md

   <summary>Dissolve</summary>
 <br>

-> Hide/Reveal objects by making parts of the object transparent or gone and using a DissolveMap for detail.
+> Hide/Reveal objects by making parts of the object transparent or gone and using a DissolveMap for detail

 -  <ins>DissolveByDistance</ins>
     > Dissolve objects based on distance from a point